-assigns the specified value to the keyword.
+assigns the specified value to the keyword in the common name space, unless -S is specified.
 The value can consist of any printable characters, but must not contain functions, such as the new-line symbol.
 If a keyword does not exist it is added.